starvagrant/toh/toh.markdown/travelingwithtragedy.md

 "Thought you skipped that one?"

 "Tried.
 So Plato says humans are chained, and facing a cave wall, only able to see the shadows of reality blah, blah, blah.
 Philosophy is supposed to be the way to turn people around and see the projecting source.
-But how did the philsopher break free in the first place.
+But how did the philosopher break free in the first place.
 How did they not confuse the shadows with reality, like everyone else?
 But Plato always gives special credit to the philosophers, of which he happens to be one."

 "Yes, so how would you see through the projections?"

 "I don't see how you could.
 So then we're just living in an illusory world were truth is never certain, and therefore irrelevant.
 I never got why that passage is so famous."

-"[But the things casting the shadodws][]," Creed continued, "who's controlling them?"
+"[But the things casting the shadows][]," Creed continued, "who's controlling them?"

 "Seems irrelevant."